 Currently, if you are a QROPS holder and you decide to return to the UK to live, the pension will be classed as a foreign pension and 90 percent of the amount will therefore be taxable as the current rules stand.
 This looks likely to change, however, to be in line with UK tax rules where 100 percent of pensions are taxable — removing this 10 percent bonus for returning expats.

 Tips on finding a QROPS financial adviser

-1. Double-check your adviser’s qualifications
+1. Double check your adviser’s qualifications

 Consider the financial crisis back in 2008 and the financial uncertainty surrounding the UK’s withdrawal from the EU.
 Sometimes events beyond our control have an impact.
-Check that your potential advisers have adequate indemnity cover or adequate capitalization.
+Check that your potential advisers have adequate indemnity cover or adequate capitalisation.

 3. Choose fee-based advice over commission-based advice